urmee04/Blog-Preview-Card-Bootstrap-Romana-Akter/README.md

 <div class="card p-4 shadow" style="box-shadow: 8px 8px 0 0 #000;">
 However, box-shadow like this isn’t available directly via Bootstrap, so I had to retain inline custom style.
 That balance between Bootstrap and minimal custom styling was tricky.

-2. How did using Bootstrap utility classes and components simplify your styling process?
+**2. How did using Bootstrap utility classes and components simplify your styling process?**
 Simplification:
 Bootstrap utility classes allowed for rapid layout and alignment without writing any new CSS.
 This meant I could use predefined classes for common layout tasks instead of repeating CSS rules.